Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 ***Version: Vitis 2025.2***

-In this second part of the tutorial, you will dispatch the computations over multiple AI Engines and analyze the performances that can be achieved.
+The second part of the tutorial dispatches the computations over multiple AI Engines and analyzes the performances that the system can achieve.

 Navigate to the `MultiKernel` directory to continue.

 ## Designing the Kernel

-As in the Single-kernel tutorial, this design will use the streaming input and output but the performances must be improved.
+As in the Single-kernel tutorial, this design uses the streaming input and output but requires improved performance.
 The limitations can come from two sources:

 - Limit on the bandwidth side
 - Limit in the compute performance side

-In the single-kernel section of the tutorial, the maximum throughput was 225 Msps, which shows that the streams are starved due to a limitation of the compute performance.
+In the single-kernel section of the tutorial, the maximum throughput was 225 MSPS, which shows that a limitation of the compute performance starves the streams.
 The data type `cint16` is 32-bit wide and the maximum bandwidth of the AXI-Stream connection array is 1x `cint16` per clock cycle on a single stream.
-In the single-kernel part, four of them were read in four clock cycles, but the computation was taking 16 clock cycles for the 32 taps.
-For the optimal trade-off, the computation should take only four clock cycles for each of the four input samples read from the stream.
-In four clock cycles, eight taps can be processed, the complete filtering operation should be split onto four AI Engines.
+In the single-kernel part, the system read four of them in four clock cycles, but the computation was taking 16 clock cycles for the 32 taps.
+For the optimal trade-off, the computation must take only four clock cycles for each of the four input samples read from the stream.
+In four clock cycles, the system can process eight taps, so the complete filtering operation splits onto four AI Engines.

-The Single-Kernel Filter can be represented by this convolution:
+This convolution represents the Single-Kernel Filter:

 ![missing image](../Images/FourKernelDivision_1.jpg)

-After subdivision into four Kernels, each one on a different AI Engine, the filter can be represented by four smaller filters in parallel running on the same data stream, except that for some of these kernels, the beginning of the stream is discarded:
+After dividing into four kernels, each one on a different AI Engine, the filter has this representation: four smaller filters in parallel running on the same data stream, except that for some of these kernels, the system discards the beginning of the stream:

 ![missing image](../Images/FourKernelDivision_2.jpg)

 The four AI Engines perform the computations for a subset of the coefficients.
-Their results must be added together to get the overall result.
-The AI Engine architecture allows a number of accumulators to be sent to a neighboring AI Engine to be used as a starting point for a number of `mac` operations.
+You must add their results together to get the overall result.
+The AI Engine architecture allows sending a number of accumulators to a neighboring AI Engine for use as a starting point for a number of `mac` operations.
 For computations being performed on four lanes, the accumulator vector is `v4cacc48`, which is a 384-bit vector that can be sent to the next AI Engine in the chain in one clock cycle.

 ![missing image](../Images/FourKernels.jpg)